Today's Articles

 Akan Elders

-The Akans, who historically migrated from Ghana, also make up a majority of the population on the Ivory Coast.
+The Akans, who historically migrated from Ghana, comprise most of the Ivory Coast's population.
 The Akan language (also known as Twi/Fante) is a group of dialects within the Central Tano branch of the Potou–Tano subfamily of the Niger-Congo family.
 Elements of Akan culture can generally be seen in many geographic areas.
-Specific elements of Akan culture are especially seen in some Central African populations.
+Specific aspects of Akan culture are mainly seen in some Central African populations.

 Akan culture has also been historically important in the New World, where Akan names are or were common, for example, among the Jamaicans, South and North Americans, and others.
-In Barbados, the descendants of the Akwamu in St. John.
+In Barbados, the descendants of the Akwamu in St. John are Akan.
 Kofi, the leader of the 1763 slave revolt and violent revolt against the Dutch people in Guyana, was an Akan.

 New Poem Each Day